-Both controllers must be in NOFAILOVER mode before you use the SET MULTIBUS_FAILOVER command.

-Places THIS_CONTROLLER and the OTHER_CONTROLLER into a dual-redundant (failover) configuration in a multiple bus environment.
-This allows both controllers to access the storage devices and provide greater throughput.
-If one of the controllers fails, the devices and cache (if any) attached to the failed controller become available to and accessible through the remaining operational controller.

-Partitioned storagesets and single-disk units cannot function in multiple bus failover.
+Note Both controllers must be in NOFAILOVER mode before you use the SET MULTIBUS_FAILOVER command. config storage and ca s THIS_CONTROLLER and the OTHER_CONTROLLER into a dual-redundant (failover) guration in a multiple bus environment.
+This allows both controllers to access the e devices and provide greater throughput.
+If one of the controllers fails, the devices ache (if any) attached to the failed controller become available to and accessible the the remaining operational controller.
+Note Partitioned storagesets and single-disk units cannot function in multiple bus failover.
 You will have to delete your partitions before setting this switch.
+J ranover.
+Tou will have to delete your partitions before setting this switch.

-This command is intended for use with host systems that have two SCSI adapters, each connected to one controller in the dual-redundant pair, show in Figure 2-1.
+This command is intended for use with host systems that have two SCSI adapters, each connected to one controller in the dual-redundant pair, shown in Figure 2-1.
 The host operating system must be configured to recognize that all units can be accessed through either adapter/controller.
 If your host operating system does not support such a configuration, use the SET FAILOVER command instead.